 You're 1-4 anglers wanting to actually fish (walleye, bass, perch).

 → 16-ft ProSport fishing boat.
-Right tool for the job — manageable size, fishfinder included, gets you to the structure on the lake.
+Right tool for the job: manageable size, fishfinder included, and it gets you to the structure on the lake.
 Half-day or full-day.

 You're a couple on a date / scouting visit / first-time-on-water.